nih-fmrif/NIMH_repro_2017_03/_episodes/19-plotting_with_seaborn.md

 Note: see [here](http://seaborn.pydata.org/tutorial/aesthetics.html):
-  for more on aesthetics description and settings, and [here](http://seaborn.pydata.org/tutorial/color_palettes.html#palette-tutorial) for some examples of color palettes
+  for more on aesthetics description and settings, and [here](http://seaborn.pydata.org/tutorial/color_palettes.html#palette-tutorial) for some examples of color palettes.

 ---- Sidenote: displaying correlation values ----